arnabganguly/Kafkaschemaregistry/ConfigureSchemaRegistry.md

 kafkastore.topic=_schemas
 debug=false
 ```
-- Replace the kafastore.connection.url variable with the Zookeeper string that you noted earlier
+- Replace the kafastore.connection.url variable with the Zookeeper string that you noted earlier.
+The properties files now looks like this.

 ```
 listeners=http://0.0.0.0:8081